adiTEAAA/Salary-Prediction-/README.md

 # 💼 Employee Salary Prediction using Machine Learning

 This project predicts whether an employee earns more than ₹50K based on features such as age, education, hours worked, and more.
-Built as part of my AICTE-Edunet Foundation Internship, it involves the full machine learning pipeline — from data preprocessing to model comparison and Streamlit app deployment.
+It involves the full machine learning pipeline — from data preprocessing to model comparison and Streamlit app deployment.

 ---

 ## 📌 Overview

-This project was initiated as part of my AI internship with **Edunet Foundation** under the **IBM SkillsBuild Program (June–July 2025)**.

 The goal is to build a machine learning model that can predict whether an individual's salary is above or below 50K based on demographic and work-related features.

----

 ## 🧠 What’s Done So Far